ntmchau2202/ISD.ICT.20211-06/requirement_analysis/documentations/outline/Select_dock_marker.md

 - User selects a mark of one dock on the map

 ## Flow of events
+### Preconditions
+- List of docks to be selected has been displayed to users
 ### Basic flow
-Suppose that user has entered the application successfully:
-- The application locates user's current location
-- The application shows locations of nearby docks
-- User selects a mark of one dock on the map
+Step 1: User selects a mark of one dock on the map Step 2: EcoBike displays information of the dock

+### Inputs:
+- Dock to be displayed with information

+### Outputs:
-- EcoBike displays information of the dock, including:
+- Information about the selected dock, including:
   - Name of the dock
   - Address of the dock
   - Dock area